-- 1. It is recommended that librarians be giving opportunities to participate in workshops, seminars and trainings outside their domain to learn what others are doing that will enhance their job. - 2.
-Library administrators should look for alternative ways to motivate their staff to be more productive other than relying more on their job security.

-Library administrators and management of the academic libraries should be cautious when implementing disciplinary measures so that its intention will not turn out to undermine the performance of the workers in the library as well as diverting attention.
+- 1. It is recommended that librarians be given opportunities to participate in workshops, seminars and trainings outside their domain to learn what others are doing that will enhance their job. - 2.
+Library administrators should look for alternative ways to motivate their staff to be more productive other than relying more on their job security. - 3.
+Library administrators and management of the academic libraries should be cautious when implementing disciplinary measures so that its intention will not turn out to undermine the performance of the workers in the library or divert attention.